FedBoosting: Federated Learning with Gradient Protected Boosting for Text Recognition: Proposed Method

-In addition, the proposed \ac{FedBoosting} scheme is resilient to some malicious attacks, such as data poisoning.
-For instance, when a malicious client injects poisoned data into the training set and the contaminated local model is aggregated with the same weight as other clean models, our method can mitigate as the validation scores of the toxic model on other clients will be significantly lower, which in turn leads to a significantly lower aggregation weight.
+where $T^i_r$ and $p^i_r$ are training loss and mixture coefficient for the $i$-th local model.
+Moreover, the proposed \ac{FedBoosting} approach is resistant to certain malicious attacks, such as data poisoning.
+For example, if a malicious client introduces poisoned data into the training set and the tainted local model is aggregated with the same weight as other uncontaminated models, our method can mitigate this issue as the validation scores of the compromised model on other clients will be significantly lower, consequently resulting in a substantially reduced aggregation weight.